-- Students enrolled in certain programs may be subject to a criminal background check prior to enrollment to ensure they are qualified to meet occupational or employment requirements, clinical or internship/externship placement requirements or licensure standards for many programs, including but not limited to those in the allied health fields. - Students may not be enrolled if the background check identifies items such as a criminal conviction, pending case, or unresolved deferral/diversion that the School considers likely to negatively impact the student's chances of employment. - A student's inability to obtain criminal background clearance may prohibit opportunities for program completion and job placement.
+Students enrolled in certain programs may be subject to a criminal background check prior to enrollment to ensure they are qualified to meet occupational or employment requirements, clinical or internship/externship placement requirements or licensure standards for many programs, including but not limited to those in the allied health or criminal justice fields.

+Enrollment for students may not be granted when the background check identifies a conviction, pending case, or unresolved deferral/diversion for any felonies or misdemeanors.

+A student's inability to obtain criminal background clearance may prohibit opportunities for program completion and job placement.
 It is the student's responsibility to contact the agency to verify conditions.
-The school cannot contact the background check agency. - All re-entering students are subject to the same background check requirements as a new student.
+The school cannot contact the background check agency.

+All students re-entering students are subject to the same background check requirements as a new student.